 Canadian dollar hits 1-week low as commodity currencies slide

+"Our positioning models have shown that long positions have been built up in commodity FX over the past 3-4 weeks."

-Both the Australian and New Zealand dollars fell about 0.7pc, giving back some recent gains.
+Both the Australian and New Zealand dollars fell about 0.7%, giving back some recent gains.
 Like Canada, Australia and New Zealand are major commodity exporters.

 Canada's trade surplus with the world narrowed in February to C$1 billion as a global shortage of semiconductor chips hit both imports and exports, Statistics Canada said.